cashonize/android-app/README.md

-## CashTokens Wallet App
+## Cashonize Android App

-This is the code repository for <b>my CashTokens Wallet App</b>, an Android wallet with CashTokens support for chipnet. <br>
+This is the code repository for the <b>Cashonize Android App</b>, a Bitcoin Cash Android Wallet with CashTokens support. <br>

-The project uses [Capacitor-js](https://capacitorjs.com/) & [Vite](https://vitejs.dev/) to turn [My CashTokens Webwallet](https://github.com/mr-zwets/my-cashtokens-webwallet) into an Android app!
+The project uses [Capacitor-js](https://capacitorjs.com/) & [Vite](https://vitejs.dev/) to turn [the Cashonize wallet](https://github.com/cashonize/wallet) into an Android app!

 ### Differences with the webwallet

-The app does not have the 'createTokens' functonality and does not display the footer on each page.
+The app does not have the 'createTokens' functonality and does not display the github repo on the footer of each page.

 ### Run App